Jacques: As given name

-As a first name, Jacques is often phonetically converted to English as Jacob, Jake (from Jacob), or Jack.
+As a first name, Jacques is often semi-phonetically converted in English to Jacob, Jake (from Jacob), or Jack.

 Jack, from Jankin, is usually a diminutive of John but can also be used as a short form for many names derived from Jacob like Jacques.

-For example, in French "Jacky" is commonly used as a nickname for Jacques, in Dutch "Jack" is a pet form of Jacob or Jacobus along with the other nicknames "Sjaak", "Sjaakie" and "Jaak".
-In Swedish, it is "Jacke" for Jacob or Jakob and in German it is "Jackel" or "Jockel" for Jakob.
+In French, Jacky is commonly used as a nickname for Jacques.
+In Dutch, Jack is a pet form of Jacob or Jacobus along with the other nicknames Sjaak, Sjaakie, and Jaak.
+In Swedish, it is Jacke for Jacob or Jakob, and in German it is Jackel or Jockel for Jakob.

+In French, Jacques is a frequent component of compound given names, especially the common Jean-Jacques.